khultman/Superalgos-IaC/README.md

 ## Prerequisites
+* Forked repository of [superalgos](https://superalgos.org/) per [documentation](https://github.com/Superalgos/Superalgos#superalgos-platform-client-installation)
+* An AWS account.
-* An AWS account
+* The ability to delegate a DNS domain for the AWS account to be used.
 * AWS API keys for deployment

+### Helpful to have
+* Some knowledge of terraform
-* Forked repository of [superalgos](https://superalgos.org/) per [documentation](https://github.com/Superalgos/Superalgos#superalgos-platform-client-installation)
+* Some knowledge of AWS infrastructure
+* Some knowledge of CI pipelines, specifically Github Actions

 ## Usage